 The Types of Breast Cancer

-Noninvasive: Whereby the cancer cells have not invaded surrounding tissue.
+Noninvasive: The cancer cells have not invaded surrounding tissue.

-- Ductal carcinoma in situ – which occurs in 5%-10% of breast cancers, or
+- Ductal carcinoma in situ – which occurs in 5%-10% of breast cancers

-Invasive: Whereby the cancer cells have invaded the surrounding tissue.
+Invasive: The cancer cells have invaded the surrounding tissue.

 - Lobular carcinoma – which occurs in 10% of breast cancers.

-Local treatment refers to anything that is targeted to a specific area of the body—such as the breast, the lymph nodes, the lungs—as opposed to the whole body.
-Treatment to the lymph nodes near the breast is also sometimes referred to as “regional” treatment, because the nodes lie in the region surrounding the breast.
+Local treatment refers to anything that is targeted to a specific area of the body—such as the breast, the lymph nodes, and the lungs—as opposed to the whole body.
+Treatment of the lymph nodes near the breast is also sometimes referred to as “regional” treatment because the nodes lie in the region surrounding the breast.

-These two options are considered equally effective for women with a breast cancer measuring about four centimeters or less.
-For women with a single tumor larger than about four centimeters, breast preservation therapy may still be an option if chemotherapy is able to shrink the cancer substantially BEFORE surgery.
+For women with a single tumor larger than about 4 cm, breast preservation therapy may still be an option if chemotherapy is able to shrink the cancer substantially BEFORE surgery.

-There are many exceptions to this sequence, however.
-For women with stage III or IV disease, chemotherapy may be given first to shrink large tumors and address cancer in the rest of the body, before major surgery.
+This sequence has many exceptions, however.
+For women with cancer stage III or IV disease, chemotherapy may be given first to shrink large tumors and address cancer in the rest of the body before major surgery.
 Some centers or clinical studies give chemotherapy and radiation together (not separately).
 There are also many other variations in timing and sequence.

-Following the above noted procedures, an oncologist would then advise breast cancer patients of the options for further treatment after surgery is completed.
-This is usually based on the stage of the disease.
+Following the above-noted procedures, a medical oncologist would then advise breast cancer patients of further treatment options after surgery is completed.
+This is usually based on the stages of breast cancer.

 A new technique called a sentinel lymph node biopsy has been developed to help locate the lymph nodes during surgery.
 This technique is based on using a radioactive material, or blue dye, injected into the breast prior to surgery.
-The surgeon then uses the uptake of this radioactive dye to identify the lymph nodes during surgery that may be suspicious for containing the spreading cancer.
-This helps guide the surgeon to the most likely node that may harbor cancer, thereby allowing him to biopsy these for the evaluation of cancer spread.
-This procedure is helpful in that it limits the more aggressive armpit dissection, which may be required, and it lowers postoperative complications like nerve injury and arm swelling.
+The breast surgeon then uses the uptake of this radioactive dye to identify the lymph nodes during surgery that may be suspicious for containing spreading cancer.
+This helps guide the surgeon to the most likely node that may harbor cancer, thereby allowing the surgeon to biopsy these for the evaluation of cancer spread.
+This procedure is helpful because it limits the more aggressive armpit dissection, which may be required, and it lowers postoperative complications like nerve injury and arm swelling.

 Breast Reconstruction Options

-Detailed description is in the Breast Reconstruction section for breast cancer survivors of the Restorative Breast Center
+You can read a detailed description in the Breast Reconstruction section for breast cancer survivors of the Restorative Breast Center.

 Recovery after Breast Cancer